karthik-maddukuri/churn-model/README.md

     - Having Online backup, security, and tech support
     - No internet service (Streaming Movies)
     - One year or two year contracts
-    - Payment method - Mail Check
+    - Payment method - Mailed Check

 ## Evaluating Test Data
-* Evaluated the test model and obtained a ROC_AUC score of 0.859.
+* Evaluated the test model and obtained a ROC_AUC score of 0.8611.